Skip to main content

 When to Consider Putting Your Dog Down

-Euthanizing your dog is a difficult and often heartbreaking decision.
-Pet parents faced with this choice want to be certain it's the best thing for their beloved companions.
+Euthanizing a dog is a difficult and often heartbreaking decision.
+Pet parents who face this choice want to be certain it's the best thing for their beloved companions.

 Quality of Life (H5M2) scale